degisew/commerce-store/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Commerce Store <a id="about-project"></a>
- **Commerce Store** is A back-end e-commerce API built with Python, Django, and PostgreSQL that is fully functional and ready to integrate with a front-end UI.
+ **Commerce Store** is A back-end e-commerce API built with Python, Django, and PostgreSQL.
 It includes endpoints for creating, retrieving, updating, and deleting products, as well as for managing orders, customers, carts, and their items.
-The API is built on a scalable and secure infrastructure.

 <a name="readme-top"></a>